kukanysh/Web-Dev-project/README.md

 # Web-Dev-project
+This is the project for Web Development Course - IMDB clone
-# Imdb clone
+# Group Members
-# Kuanysh Spandiyar
+- Kuanysh Spandiyar
-# Yrzakul Bayazid
+- Yrzakul Bayazid
-# Abdumalik Aidos
+- Abdumalik Aidos